Last updated on April 12th, 2019 at 09:42 am

 Q: What are your daily rituals for success?

-A: First thing that I do is I meditate in the morning, and I give thanks for things that I’m grateful for, like my wife, my children, God, and my health.
+A: First thing that I do is meditate in the morning, and I give thanks for things that I’m grateful for, like my wife, my children, God, and my health.

 I focus only on what I want.

 I know that I’m awake.
 I know that everything is around me, but meditating is a chance for me to connect with my spirit and quiet the thinking side of my brain.
-I connect with the universal intelligence instead, and this process takes me about 40 minutes every morning.
+I connect with universal intelligence instead, and this process takes me about 40 minutes every morning.

-Then, two or three times during the day I’ll do some breathing exercises to remain centered.
-After the breathing exercises, I do a little visualization on maybe my health, or money, or clients to grow my business, or about my relationship with my children or my wife, or meeting people that will help me contribute to their lives or the lives of others.
+Then, two or three times during the day, I’ll do some breathing exercises to remain centered.
+After the breathing exercises, I do a little visualization on maybe my health, money, or clients to grow my business, or about my relationship with my children or my wife, or meeting people that will help me contribute to their lives or the lives of others.
 I take a few minutes every day to be in this quiet space.

 I have found that I can connect to a higher power through meditation.